-Caution: After permission has been granted to file on a combined basis, the taxpayer must continue to file returns on this basis until the Department grants permission to use an alternative method.
-The taxpayer filing the combined return must petition the Department within 30 days after the end of the tax year for permission to stop filing a combined return.
+Caution: After permission has been granted to file on a combined basis, the taxpayer must continue to file returns on this basis until DOR grants permission to use an alternative method.
+The taxpayer filing the combined return must petition DOR within 30 days after the end of the tax year for permission to stop filing a combined return.

-Form IT-20RECAP, Reconciliation of Federal Taxable Income, must be completed detailing the following:
+Form IT-20RECAP, Reconciliation of Federal Taxable Income,

-1. The federal taxable income;
+- must be completed detailing the following:

-- The lederal taxable income,
+- 1. The federal taxable income;

-The intercompany eliminations; and
+- 2. The intercompany eliminations; and

 - 3. The members' adjusted gross income tax.